wbsoft/parce/docs/source/deflanguage.rst

 The pattern
 -----------

-The first item in a normal rule is the pattern, which is either a string containing a regular expression, or an object inheriting from :class:`~parce.pattern.Pattern`.
+The first item in a normal rule is the pattern, which is a string containing a regular expression, or a function call or dynamic rule item that creates a regular expression.
 Some simple regular expressions can be seen in the ``root`` lexicon of the above example:

     :regexp:`\d+`
         matches one or more decimal digits (0 - 9)